ArielWy/ArielWy/README.md

 # 👋 Hey, I'm Ariel

 Hi!
-I’m Ariel, I'm a developer mostly focused on custom Minecraft plugins, game mechanics, and server-side tooling.
-I’ve worked with small servers and individual clients to bring their ideas to life through clean, efficient code and solid design.
+I’m Ariel, a developer specializing in custom Minecraft plugins, unique game mechanics, and server-side tooling.
+I’ve collaborated with small servers and individual clients to bring their ideas to life through clean, efficient code and solid design.

 I specialize in:
 - 🧱 Custom Minecraft plugins (Spigot, Paper)